atorias/atorias.github.io/docs/linux_tools/nginx.md

  location = / {

- # matches the query / only.
+# matches the query / only

  [ configuration A ]